garethky/Slice-Mosquito-Direct-Tool-Head/assembly-instructions.md

         * 3 * 12mm
     * 4 x M3 x 10mm Flat Head Cap Screws
     * 1 x M3 x 5mm set screw
-    * Melt in Brass inserts for plastics
+    * Melt in brass inserts for plastics:
-        * 2 x M2.5 x 5.5mm brass inserts, such as these: https://www.amazon.com/dp/B07NBPGTY2
+        * 2 x M2.5 x 5.5mm brass inserts, such as these: https://www.mcmaster.com/94180A323/
-        * 1 x M3 x 4mm brass threaded insert, such as these: https://www.amazon.com/dp/B077CJV3Z9
+        * 1 x M3 x 4mm brass threaded insert, such as these: https://www.mcmaster.com/94180A331/
-        * Note: don't cheap out on these parts as they are safety critical, [see testing by CNC Kitchen](https://www.youtube.com/watch?v=G-UF4tv3Hvc).
+        * Note: don't cheap out on these parts as they are safety critical, [see testing by CNC Kitchen](https://www.youtube.com/watch?v=G-UF4tv3Hvc). you can often find them in assortments in smaller quantenties on Amazon or similar.
 * Short length of PTFE tubing (~35mm)
-* 8mm x 3mm Magnet (This size is [not uncommon](https://www.amazon.com/s?k=8mm+x+3mm+neodymium+magnets))
+* 8mm x 3mm Magnet (This size is [not uncommon](https://www.amazon.com/s?k=8mm+x+3mm+neodymium+magnets) )
-* 7+ small zip ties
+* 6+ small zip ties
 * E3D ToolChanger [Tool Plate](https://e3d-online.com/toolchanger-blank-plate)
-* A 5015 24V cooling fan such as [this one](https://www.amazon.com/dp/B07WFKPLWY)

 ## Printing The Parts